Resume Annex

 Is Resume Annex more expensive than Resumonk?

 Yes, at the paid tier.
-Resumonk runs approximately $9 per month, while Resume Annex Pro is $24 per month (or $199 per year).
+Resumonk runs approximately $9 per month, while Resume Annex Pro is $12/week (or $29/month, $79/quarter, or $199/year) with a 30-day money-back guarantee.
 That gap reflects the difference in scope — Resume Annex includes job discovery, interview prep, and ongoing career intelligence that Resumonk does not offer.
 If you only need a formatted resume document, Resumonk is more cost-efficient.
 If you want a broader set of job search tools in one place, the price difference may be justified.

 Can I use Resume Annex and Resumonk together?

-Does Resume Annex have an ATS score like Resumonk?
+Does Resume Annex have a callback score like Resumonk?

 How does Resume Annex's job discovery compare to Resumonk?

 Resumonk does not include job discovery — it is a resume building tool only.
-Resume Annex aggregates listings from nine or more job boards including LinkedIn, Indeed, Dice, Wellfound, Idealist, Mediabistro, and others, and scores each match against your profile.
+Resume Annex aggregates listings from eight job boards including LinkedIn, Indeed, Wellfound, Glassdoor, ZipRecruiter, Workday, Lever, and Greenhouse, and scores each match against your profile.
 That means you can move from optimizing your resume to finding and ranking relevant openings without switching platforms.
 If job searching is a significant part of what you need right now, this is one of the more practical differences between the two products.